-WELD2414 Pipe Welding This course provides the student with a thorough understanding of downhill pipe welding procedures and weld quality.
-It provides training to develop the skills necessary to produce quality welds on open root carbon steel pipe in 5G and 6G positions, using E6010 and E7010 electrodes.
-4 credits.
+WELD2414 Pipe Welding This course will introduce the student to the piping processes and welding procedures in accordance to AWS code and procedures.
+It provides training to develop the skills necessary to produce high quality welds on open root carbon steel pipe in 2G, 5G and 6G positions, using E6010 and E7018 electrodes.
+The student will recognize basic pipe fittings, templates, and blueprints.
 4 credits.